 And since written consent is one of the key ways to collect explicit consent, DocuSign is a valuable integration for businesses aiming to fully ensure that the other party consents to their laid-out terms.

 SharePoint’s flexibility and reliability make it an asset for those seeking to comply with the various Articles put forth in the GDPR, and a critical component of the Microsoft 365 toolbox.

 Tool No. 2: Microsoft Compliance Manager

-While the SharePoint platform helps businesses deal with things like consent and security, Microsoft Compliance Manager is an Office 365 tool that directly addresses the GDPR, and it was built primarily to help companies across the internet comply with its strict statutes.
+While the SharePoint platform helps businesses deal with things like consent and security, Microsoft Compliance Manager is a Microsoft 365 tool that directly addresses the GDPR, and it was built primarily to help companies across the internet comply with its strict statutes.

 One major function of Compliance Manager is to analyze your company’s level of compliance, and then hash out thorough steps to help you improve your current level to one deemed acceptable in the post-GDPR world.